-Note: On March 2, 2020, the Internal Revenue Service issued statistics compiled with respect to 2018 individual income tax returns filed through mid-November 2019.
+- Note 1: On March 2, 2020, the Internal Revenue Service issued statistics compiled with respect to 2018 individual income tax returns filed through mid-November 2019.
 Those statistics reflect that approximately 18,280 2018 returns claimed a deduction for casualty and theft.
 By contrast, approximately 96,400 2017 returns claimed that deduction.
-The reduction in the number of returns claiming the deduction is attributable in large part to the significant increase in the standard deduction provided by the Tax Cuts and Jobs Act of 2017 which resulted in fewer taxpayers itemizing deductions.

-Page 531: Assume all losses identified in the various questions of Problem 1 are sustained by the taxpayer between 2018 and 2025.

-Page 532: Assume all of the gains and losses identified in Problem 3 were computed by reference to the basis Rose had in the properties noted.

-Page 538: In Mancini v.
+The reduction in the number of returns claiming the deduction is attributable in large part to the significant increase in the standard deduction provided by the Tax Cuts and Jobs Act of 2017 which resulted in fewer taxpayers itemizing deductions. - Note 2: The Consolidated Appropriations Act, 2021 provides special time-limited rules for "qualified disaster-related personal casualty losses."
+Because of the limited time period during 2021in which these rules have applicability, assume they are not applicable in any of the problems presented in this Chapter. - Page 531: Assume all losses identified in the various questions of Problem 1 are sustained by the taxpayer between 2018 and 2025. - Page 532: Assume all of the gains and losses identified in Problem 3 were computed by reference to the basis Rose had in the properties noted. - Page 538: In Mancini v.
 Commissioner, T.C.
-Memo 2019-16, taxpayer claimed a deduction under § 165(c)(3) for large gambling losses resulting from his compulsive gambling which he attributed to a medication he was taking for Parkinson's disease.
+Memo.
+2019-16, taxpayer claimed a deduction under § 165(c)(3) for large gambling losses resulting from his compulsive gambling which he attributed to a medication he was taking for Parkinson's disease.
 According to the taxpayer, the medication caused an impulse control disorder (ICD) which, in turn, resulted in his compulsive gambling.
-The taxpayer argued that the ICD fits the definition of "other casualty" under § 165(c)(3) - the ICD "was sudden because it manifested abruptly once his dosage [of the medication] reached a certain level, it was unexpected because neither he nor [his doctor] anticipated it, and it was unusual, even for [other takers of the medication]."
-Although the court agreed the medication could cause compulsive gambling and likely did so in the taxpayer's case, the court nonetheless concluded the taxpayer's gambling losses were not deductible as casualty losses under § 165(c)(3) because the taxpayer could not establish any physical damage and the losses were not "sudden."
+The taxpayer argued that the ICD fits the definition of "other casualty" under § 165(c)(3) the ICD "was sudden because it manifested abruptly once his dosage [of the medication] reached a certain level, it was unexpected because neither he nor [his doctor] anticipated it, and it was unusual, even for [other takers of the medication]."
+Although the court agreed the medication could cause compulsive gambling and likely did so in the taxpayer's case, the court nonetheless concluded the taxpayer's gambling losses were not deductible as casualty losses under §

+165(c)(3) because the taxpayer could not establish any physical damage and the losses were not "sudden."